jarusll/the-logs/index.md

 I love debugging.
 Its sad that it isn't mainstream.

 `ctags` is fun as well.
-Pretty cool that I can integrate it with editors and zoom through code.
 It would be very nice if I could catalogue and query the tags.

 # 2022-08-24